-Mitel Networks Corporation is a telecommunications company providing unified communications solutions for business.
+Mitel Networks Corporation is a telecommunications company providing unified communications solutions for businesses.
 The company previously produced TDM PBX systems and applications, but after a change in ownership in 2001, it now focuses almost entirely on Voice-over-IP (VoIP) products.

 The Mitel 3000 is an Integrated Communications System.
 It supports all your voice call needs and also

 provides an optional Integrated Data Solution that allows multiple simultaneous Internet sessions and

 • The Mitel 3000 can accommodate up to 20 Central Office (CO) Lines.

 • The Mitel 3000 can be equipped with a T1 module providing up to 24 T1 or 23 Primary Rate ISDN

 • The Mitel 3000 is modular in construction.
 It is upgraded by adding various system modules.

 • The Mitel 3000 has a simple-to-use menu-driven interface.

 • The Mitel 3000 is a hybrid PBX / key system.

 • The Mitel 3000 has an Optional Broadband Module providing seamless multiple Internet sessions.
 It